neherlab/treetime-cloud/validation/simulated_data/DataDescription.rst

 Accuracy of the internal nodes positions
 ----------------------------------------

- We also provide the scipt to show the accuracy of the internal node positions reconstruction.
+ We also provide the script to show the accuracy of the internal node positions reconstruction.

  plot_simulated_data_bl_corr.py

  This script will parse trees produced by FastTree, BEAST, TreeTime, find similar splits, and plot the corresponding branch length related to the real branch length as simulated by FFpopSim.
-The scipt has no configuration.
+The script has no configuration.
 It only needs to access the output trees of the named methods.